scifisatan/savetogether/README.md

 I'm not proud of this shit code I've written, but hey atleast it works :)

 ## Technologies Used:

 - NextJS
 - Supabase
 - Zod
 - shdcn/ui

+## TODO

+- Make the supabase interactions more robust
+- typechecking